 1 medium-sized butternut squash

-1 tablespoon salad oil, such as canola, grapes, or light olive oil
+1 tablespoon salad oil, such as canola, grapeseed, or light olive oil

 Salt and pepper to taste